D8-X/referral-system/README.md

 # Todos

+- mycodes as referrer
+  (what does referrer get, what does trader get)
+- agency: code/partner
+- max 10 agencies
 - walk back in time block-time for historical payments
 - edit referral percentages as an agency?
 - schedule payment time